achyuthcodes30/Container.py/docs/dockerwriteup.md

 ![VM vs Container](https://i.ibb.co/fDHnfyC/image.png)

+Now, type in the following commands in the docker playground VM - `apk add neofetch` followed by `neofetch`.

+We see that we are running an Alpine Linux instance (as you might have inferred from the `apk` package manager).
+However, when you check `pstree` you can see that it was inited by `dockerd`, which is the Docker daemon and `containerd`, a high level container runtime.
+This means we are inside an Alpine Linux Docker container in a VM!
+A lot of virtualization indeed and this is slowly becoming the norm.

-So what is Docker and how is it related to any of this?
+But what is Docker and how is it related to any of this?

 Docker is a popular open-source container platform consisting of a set of tools designed to simplify the development, deployment, and operation of applications using containers.